-On an ordinary day, a heavy rainstorm comes passing through town.
+On an ordinary day, a heavy rain storm comes passing through town.
 You might not think much of it, that is until you go to get something from the basement.
 Then you find an alarming sight waiting for you.
-Whether it is water trickling down your basement wall, or your finished basement’s carpet is suddenly soaked because of water leaking out of a floor crack.
-It can be stressful to discover that water is invading your basement.
+It might be water trickling down your basement wall, or your finished basement’s carpet is suddenly soaked because of leaky crack in the floor.
+Whatever the scenario, it can be stressful for homeowners to discover that their basement is all wet.

-Let’s take a look into the ways that water can enter your basement, and how this can be prevented!
-There are six main ways that water can enter the basement of your home…
+Let’s take a look into the 6 main ways that water can enter your basement, and how this can be prevented!

 - Under the Footer: As the water table rises, the water can seep its way in between the footer and the foundation slab.
 The water will then start to move up between the slab and the wall until it enters the basement.